List of UK Parliament constituencies in Powys

-Powys is divided into two constituencies of the House of Commons of the UK Parliament (Westminster), which are also used for elections to the Senedd.
-(Note: county constituencies (CCs) for the purposes of type of returning officer and level of expenses; an esoteric and largely academic distinction is therefore sometimes made between borough and county constituencies) The current boundaries have been effective since the 2007 National Assembly for Wales election and the 2010 UK general election.
+Powys is divided into two constituencies of the House of Commons of the UK Parliament, which are also used for elections to the Senedd.
+(Note: County constituencies for the purposes of type of returning officer and level of expenses) The current boundaries have been effective since the 2007 National Assembly for Wales election and the 2010 UK general election.

 Powys is one of the eight preserved counties of Wales, and has the name and boundaries of one of the 22 principal areas.

 For Senedd elections, constituencies are grouped into additional member electoral regions, and changes to constituency boundaries mean, also, changes to regional boundaries.